boazbk/tcs/lec_08_uncomputability.md

 Then, you could simulate $P$ line by line, updating the data structure as you go along.
 The interpreter will continue the simulation until  `loop` is equal to $0$.

-Once you do that, translating this interpreter from your programming language to NAND++ can be done just as we have seen in [chapequivalentmodels](){.ref}.
+Once you do that, translating this interpreter from your programming language to NAND-TM can be done just as we have seen in [chapequivalentmodels](){.ref}.
 The end result is what's known as a "meta-circular evaluator": an interpreter for a programming language in the same one.
 This is a concept that has a long history in computer science starting from the original universal Turing machine.
 See also [lispinterpreterfig](){.ref}.
 :::

 ![A particularly elegant example of a "meta-circular evaluator" comes from John McCarthy's 1960 paper, where he defined the Lisp programming language and gave a Lisp function that evaluates an arbitrary Lisp program (see above).
 Lisp was not initially intended as a practical programming language and this  example was merely meant as an illustration that the Lisp universal function is more elegant than the universal Turing machine, but McCarthy's graduate student Steve Russell suggested that it can be implemented.
 As McCarthy later recalled, _"I said to him, ho, ho, you're confusing theory with practice, this eval is intended for reading, not for computing.
 But he went ahead and did it.
 That is, he compiled the eval in my paper into IBM 704 machine code, fixing a bug, and then advertised this as a Lisp interpreter, which it certainly was"._ ](../figure/lispinterpreter.png){#lispinterpreterfig .class width=300px height=300px}